Scottish art, Scottish paintings, and Scottish artists and contemporary art - Artist CV's

 Scottish Marine scenes.
 Later in life MacDonald extended his interest producing contemporary paintings of Venice, Cornish scenes and still life.

-Contemporary paintings and prints by Hamish MacDonald are becoming increasingly collectable and proved a good Art Investment.
+Contemporary paintings and prints by Hamish MacDonald are becoming increasingly collectable and have proved a good Art Investment.
 Numerous public and private art collections have bought paintings by MacDonald including: HRH The Duke of Edinburgh; Kelvingrove one of Edinburgh Art Galleries; Paisley Art Gallery; and the Scottish First Minister.

 To see more Hamish MacDONALD Scottish art click